OWASP/CheatSheetSeries/cheatsheets/Input_Validation_Cheat_Sheet.md

 As such, the best way to validate email addresses is to perform some basic initial validation, and then pass the address to the mail server and catch the exception if it rejects it.
 This means that any the application can be confident that its mail server can send emails to any addresses it accepts.
 The initial validation could be as simple as:

 - The email address contains two parts, separated with an `@` symbol.
-- The email address does not contain dangerous characters (such as backticks, single or double quotes, or null bytes
+- The email address does not contain dangerous characters (such as backticks, single or double quotes, or null bytes).
 - The domain part contains only letters, numbers, hyphens (`-`) and periods (`.`).

 ## Semantic Validation